shlomi1993/udp-tcp-server/README.md

 ## UDP Server - Simple DNS

-In this part I have implemented a (very) basic DNS server.
+In this part I've implemented a (very) basic DNS server.

 You can find in this repo a dictionary named "simple_client_server" that contains two files:
 1. simp_client.py - a very basic UDP client that gets a URL from the user and send it to a server via UDP.